rhowel33/rhowel33.github.io/index.md

-Beyond my technical pursuits, I enjoy indulging in hobbies such as watching movies, reading, biking, playing chess, and cooking good food. *Ratatouille*, being a blend of good animation, cooking, and a great story telling, is one of my all time favorites.
+Beyond my technical pursuits, I enjoy indulging in hobbies such as watching movies, reading, biking, playing chess, and cooking good food. *Ratatouille*, being a blend of good animation, cooking, and a great story telling, is one of my all-time favorites.